rdxunlock/QFlashTool-Qualcomm-Flash-Tool/README.md

 # QFlashTool-Qualcomm-Flash-Tool
 ## This tool is for flashing qualcomm devices.
+Russian Language!
 ### ♦ Flash one partition
 ### ♦ Erase partition
 ### ♦ Flash firmware